tanner0101/signal-strength/README.md

 ## Usage

 Add a view to your Storyboard and set the class to `SignalStrengthView`.
-The view is `@IBDesignable` so you should immediately see the dots and intrinsic sizing.
+The view is `@IBDesignable` so you should immediately see the signal strength indicators and intrinsic sizing.

-Add an outlet to your ViewController to modify the SignalStrengthView's `signal` and `flipped` properties.
+Add an outlet from the `SignalStrengthView` to your ViewController to modify the `SignalStrengthView`'s `signal` and `flipped` properties.

 ### Signal

 This `enum` property changes how many dots are filled in on the view.
-Use the example application provided in the CocoaPod to view how different SignalStrength values affect the view.
+Use the example application provided in the CocoaPod to view how different `SignalStrength` values affect the view.

 ```swift
 enum SignalStrength {